vimask/ClientCodeGen/README.md

 # ClientCodeGen
-Tool to generate API client code
+Tool to generate API client code.
 I'm still working on it